Internet-lab/LinuxPC/README.md

 ## 2. Install software on Ubuntu server
 a.
 Start the Ubuntu server in Virtualbox and log in as `labuser`.
 b.
-From the home directory of `labuser` download the script "InstallBaremetalPC.sh" using the command
+From the home directory of `labuser` download the script *InstallBaremetalPC.sh* using the command

 ```$ wget  https://raw.githubusercontent.com/Internet-lab/LinuxPC/main/InstallBaremetalPC.sh```